mcgurk/Using_OpenVPN_for_circumventing_firewall_and_NAT/README.md

 # Using OpenVPN for circumventing firewall and NAT when you want to make Raspberry Pi (or any Debian based device) accessible from Internet

 ##  Introduction
 In this example, I have Raspberry Pi behind firewall and NAT and I can't/I don't have priviledges to change firewall/NAT-rules.
 Even so, I want to expose some Raspberry Pi services to Internet.
-I have cheap virtual server (cloudatcost) with Debian, which are directly connected to Internet with public ip-address.
+I have cheap virtual server (cloudatcost) with Debian, which are directly connected to Internet with static public ip-address.
 I use OpenVPN to connect Raspberry Pi to server and redirect some traffic from server's public ip to Raspberry Pi.
 Server could be also just another computer at some place where you can open ports/traffic to Internet.

 Connection works automatically even if you restart server or client and connection keeps up when client changes to another network (e.g. from broadband to mobile network).

 Even if you can make changes to firewall/NAT-rules, VPN can be handy.
 You can move Raspberry Pi to any network and it always can be accessed through server.
 You don't have to do holes to your own router or broadband modem, which would be gone if you have to reset your router to factory settings or if you replace it.
+In top of that, you don't have to care about dynamic ip-address.

 ### Server